MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 Usage
 =========================================================

-In this page, you find information on how to use MembraneCurvature.

-First, we offer a practical guide on the two surface derivation methods (binning and Fourier) available in MembraneCurvature.
+This page includes a practical guide to using MembraneCurvature with the surface derivation method of choice (binning or Fourier).
-Then, we offer examples of how to use MembraneCurvature to derive curvature profiles in three types of systems.
-See the following sections for more details.
+It also includes examples showing how curvature can be calculated for three different simulation systems.

 :ref:`surface-methods`